-The 2022 Call for Applications is now open!
+The 2022 Call for Applications has closed.

 Through a 12-month fellowship program, representatives from both the community and university come together to share knowledge, discover gaps or opportunities, and respond to challenges.
 Fellows conduct individual and collaborative research focused on FUSE resilience themes.
 To encourage collaboration and knowledge-exchange, fellows meet weekly for six months and transition to monthly meetings for the fellowship's remainder.
 Approximately twelve fellows will be chosen for the 2022 cohort.